-11.2.1.1 There are additional human factors that can introduce biases, including the skill level, fatigue level, and level of concentration of the operator.
-An operator who obtained proper training and possessed abundant field experiences could perform at a higher level, particularly when all the robotic capability was fully exercised.

-11.2.2 Onboard sensing capability can affect the task performance.
-The range(s) and the field of view of the camera(s) can affect how the operator is able to see the test apparatus and control the robot accordingly.

-11.2.3 Yet another variable that was found to introduce a possible bias was the lighting conditions.
-Differences in the capabilities of negotiating the obstacles and the amounts of time that the robots took to do them have been observed under different lighting levels.
+- 11.2.1.1 There are additional human factors that can introduce biases, including the skill level, fatigue level, and level of concentration of the operator.
+An operator who obtained proper training and possessed abundant field experiences could perform at a higher level, particularly when all the robotic capability was fully exercised. - 11.2.2 Onboard sensing capability can affect the task performance.
+The range(s) and the field of view of the camera(s) can affect how the operator is able to see the test apparatus and control the robot accordingly. - 11.2.3 Yet another variable that was found to introduce a possible bias was the lighting conditions.
+Different lighting levels revealed differences in the robots' capabilities of sustaining the speeds.